The Mathematics Placement exam will be available starting on July 4, 2014.

 The mathematics placement exam has been designed to place you into one of the mainstream calculus courses, Math 112, 115 and 120.

-NEW THIS YEAR: The exam has been updated to return placement results immediately.
+Immediately after submitting the exam, you'll see a message either giving you a placement in Math 112, 115, 120, or asking you to come for advice, or both.
 If you are happy with your placement, there is nothing further you need to do until section selection on registration day, as described below.
-If you have questions about your placement, please come to the Math Placement Advising Session, which will take place on Monday, January 13, 2014 from 8:30am through 4:30 pm in Room 432 DL.
+If you have questions about your placement, please come to the Math Placement Advising Session, which will take place on Monday, August 25, 2014 from 8:30am through 4:30 pm in Room 432 DL.
 The session is entirely optional, available to students who seek advice or wish to discuss their placement. if you are planning to stop by, please bring the printout of your exam, or a device to display it.

 How to access the placement exam